 The central monetary authority that oversees banks in Portugal is Banco de Portugal.
 It is a member of the European System of Central Banks (ESCB).
 Portugal, a member of the European Union, operates a modern banking system that offers advanced financial products.
-In fact, it oversees one of the world’s advanced interbank networks.
+In fact, it oversees one of the world’s most advanced interbank networks.

 For anyone considering a career in banking in Portugal, this list of top banks in Portugal is a helpful guide on where to start.
 To learn more, see our list of financial institutions.

-Founded in 1876 in Lisbon, state-owned financial institution Caixa Geral de Depósitos (CGD) is the largest bank in Portugal in terms of total assets, and the country’s largest public-sector banking corporation.
+Founded in 1876 in Lisbon, state-owned financial institution Caixa Geral de Depósitos (CGD) is the largest of the banks in Portugal in terms of total assets, and the country’s largest public-sector banking corporation.
 In 2020, it ranked 179th on the list of major banks in the world according to “The Banker.”

 Total assets: EUR 96.29 billion euros (3/2021)

 Banco Santander Totta S.A. is the second-largest private bank in Portugal in terms of total assets.
 With headquarters in Lisbon, it employs 6,300 staff in more than 650 branches.

 The Portuguese bank traces its roots back to 1864 when it was formerly known as Banco Totta & Açores and Banco Totta later.
 Global Finance named Banco Santander Totta S.A. the Safest Bank in Portugal, while Euromoney recognized it as the Best Bank in Portugal.